apache/airflow/docs/howto/operator/amazon/aws/datasync.rst

 specied URIs then we need to choose one to use.
 In this scenario, the operator behaves similarly to how it chooses a single Task from many Tasks:

 The operator will raise an Exception.
-To avoid this, you can set ``choose_location_strategy='random'`` to randomly choose from candidate Locations.
-This is the only strategy available at the moment.
-Alternatively you can override this operator and re-implement the ``choose_location`` method with your own algorithm to select a Location.
+To avoid this, you can set ``allow_random_location_choice=True`` to randomly choose from candidate Locations.
+Alternatively you can subclass this operator and re-implement the ``choose_location`` method with your own algorithm.

 Reference